 Is there an official way to commemorate the day?

 We encourage you to party your way!
-This day is about embracing joy, peace and the celebration of life.
-Please do so however works best for you, and by all means do, it with flare!
+This day is about embracing joy, peace, and the celebration of life.
+Please do so however works best for you and, by all means, do it with flair!

 World Party Day Activities

 We’ve said it before, and we’ll say it again: this day is meant for you to party your way, and that absolutely includes infusing some of your personal cultural beliefs and customs.
 We also believe it to be a good idea to be yourself, after all that’s a pretty big part of celebrating joy and peace.